ARM-software/abi-aa/aapcs64/aapcs64.rst

 * a limit

-* the special-purpose register SP
+* the current stack extent, stored in the special-purpose register SP

 The SP moves from the base to the limit as the stack grows, and from the limit to the base as the stack shrinks.
 In practice, an application might